scruffaluff/shell-scripts/docs/index.md

   link: /install
 ---

-# Shell Scripts
+# Scripts

-Shell Scripts is a collection of POSIX shell and PowerShell utility scripts.
+Scripts is a collection of POSIX shell and PowerShell utility scripts.
 These scripts are designed for my personal usage, but should be easily installable on any system.

 ## Scripts

-The following table shows the available shell scripts.
+The following table shows the available scripts.
 Each script is available in both POSIX shell and PowerShell versions if its functionality applies to both Unix and Windows systems.

 | Name            | Description                                                         |